obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 ## Introduction

 {: .released }
-Custom Statuses were introduced in Tasks X.Y.Z
+Custom Statuses were introduced in Tasks 1.23.0.

 This page provides an overview of using Tasks with **Custom Statuses**, which some people refer to as Custom Checkboxes or Alternative/Alternate Checkboxes.